stamblerre/work-stats/README.md

 * Go issues opened, closed, and commented on
 * CLs sent to any of the Go repos
-* CLs reviewed in anym of the Go repos
+* CLs reviewed in any of the Go repos
 * GitHub issues opened, closed, and commented on
 * GitHub PRs opened
 * GitHub PRs reviewed

 ## Installation

-`go get github.com/stamblerre/work-stats/cmd/workstats`
+`go get github.com/stamblerre/work-stats/cmd/work-stats`

 ## Run